 Anna Kozielec, Edythe Matusek, Betty Siko, Helen Cackowski, Patty Cackoski, Janet Calebrese, Giovanna Geary, Kathryn Kohuth, Mary F. Kohuth, Mary Krinock, Maureen Matusek, Denise Squibs (Calebrese), Kay Wingard, Stella Digirolamo, Clare Vitale

-From 1970 through 2007 the Department has grown with the community and society to maintain a first class fire department.
+From 1970 through the present, the Department has grown with the community and society to maintain a first class fire department.
 With the advancement of technology and the increase of emergency needs throughout this era, the department has work diligently to train and educate themselves with advanced firefighting, rescue, and hazard control techniques, as well as to acquire new equipment for safer and more efficient emergency operations.
 In 1978, the department joined the Westmoreland County 911 Dispatching System and was assigned the station identifier of Station 71.

 Equipment bought within this time frame includes:

-- A 1971 Ford 740gpm Pumper.
+• A 1971 Ford 740gpm Pumper.
 This truck, at the time, was used as a primary fire suppression unit.
 It was assigned the Identifier of Engine 71-4.
 This unit was sold in the early 2000's.

-- In the 1980's a Hurst Hydraulic Rescue Tool System to extricate and disentangle victims from vehicles involved in accidents.
+• In the 1980's a Hurst Hydraulic Rescue Tool System to extricate and disentangle victims from vehicles involved in accidents.

-- A 2003 Sutphen 2000gpm Pumper.
+• A 2003 Sutphen 2000gpm Pumper.
 This unit, designated as Engine #7, replaced the 1971 Ford Pumper.
 It responds first out on all incidents involving fire.

-- 2004, A Thermal Imaging Camera (TIC).
+• In 2004, A Thermal Imaging Camera (TIC).
 This piece of equipment, funded through community donations, allows firefighters to find entrapped victims and fire more quickly in building fires.

 Charter Members